luizcamargo99/gerador_bom_dia/branch/README.md

 ## Technologies

 I used Flutter to develop the application and consumed an API to generate the quotes and another to generate the background images.

+The user has the freedom to always generate new images with a new combination of text and background.
+And even edit the sentence, if you want to send something personalized.
+And so, share with your friends on social networks.

 To download the application on Android device, click on the link below:

 - [Good Morning Generator - Play Store](https://google.com)